 Yet, while engaging contractors comes with many benefits, operating a contingent workforce payroll program is often complex and confusing to employers who must stay compliant or risk legal, financial and reputational damages to their company and employer brand.

-As such, if your company is considering engaging contractors, it's critical to understand the legal and tax obligations that come with operating a contingent workforce and the different payroll program models available to facilitate employer responsibilities.
+As such, if your company is considering engaging contractors, it's critical to understand the legal and tax obligations that come with operating a contingent workforce and the common misconceptions surrounding contractor payroll.

 Contingent worker payroll 101 U.S.